FabLabUChile/fabuchile-face-shield/README.md

 # Assembly

-After printing and sanitation of the parts, introduce the sheet in the fits of the headband as the picture below shows.
+After printing and sanitation of the parts, introduce the sheet in the fits of the headband in the outer strip as the picture below shows.
 Then, hook the rubber band in the headband ends.
 Ensure that the sheet is firm by pulling it gently.
+This is fundamental as otherwhise the user will be in danger of infection.

 #### Putting the sheet into the slip fits